mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

 This example models the same power system as before.
 In the previous case, we manually assigned labels using incremental integers.
-Here, we rely on the automatic labeling behavior, but since the macro [`@label`](@ref @label) is not used, the labels will be stored as strings.
+Here, we rely on the automatic labeling behavior, but since the macro [`@labels`](@ref @labels) is not used, the labels will be stored as strings.

 ---